soerenmetje/singularity-kubernetes/Readme.md

 In general, Kubernetes and Singularity continued evolving while Singularity-CRI was archived in December 2020.

-Ultimately, this should help us run Kubernetes workloads on HPC clusters.
+Ultimately, this should have helped us run Kubernetes workloads on HPC clusters.
+During research and application of this approach, we discovered that the Singularity-CRI service requires root privileges.
+This is due to the fact that Singularity-CRI uses singularity oci commands.
+Therefore, it is not an option for usage in HPC context.
+Finally, we conclude to stop the development here and to continue research on different approaches.

 ## Setup